SheffieldUni/bb_rest_integration/README.md

-First try at a Flask integration layer between SITS and MOLE.
-Translates SITS's XML into JSON and handles OAuth2 authorization.
+Experimental Flask integration layer between Blackboard and systems that can't handle OAuth2 token generation/caching or emitting JSON.
+Translates XML into JSON and transparently handles OAuth2 authorization.

-Runs under Python 3.5+ and Flask.
+Runs under Python 3.5+.

 Currently requires a separate Redis installation for caching OAuth2 access tokens, but other caches are supported by the underlying Flask code.